elclanrs/templee/readme.md

 # Templee

 Templee is a small DSL to quickly create data-driven HTML content with a syntax similar to jQuery.
+Templee doesn't have any dependencies and it should work in [any modern browser that supports EcmasScript5](http://kangax.github.com/es5-compat-table/).

 ## How to: